sqlparser/sqlflow_public/api/java/readme.md

     java -jar grabit-java.jar /u 'auth0|xxx' /k cab9712c45189014a94a8b7aceeef7a3db504be58e18cd3686f3bbefd078ef4d /s https://api.gudusoft.com /t oracle /f demo.sql /r 1

 note:
-    If the parameter string contains symbols like "|" , it must be included in a single quotes (' ')
+    If the parameter string contains symbols like "|" , it must be included in a single quotes (' ') or double quotes on windows (" ")
 ````

 Example: